-Two approaches are described for this purpose:
+Two approaches are described:

 The formulas on the right are used to calculate the charge force that arises under certain accelerations and friction coefficients.